How to Say the Days of the Week in Spanish?

 Sunday – Domingo

 The word for Sunday in Spanish is domingo.
-This word comes from Latin, and it is the day of the week that is named after the sun.
+This word comes from Latin, and it names the day of the week after the sun.
 It also comes from the Latin word dominica or dominus, which means lord.

-In Spanish, Sundays are considered to be a day of rest, and many businesses are closed on this day.
-If you want to say Sunday in Spanish, you would say El domingo.
+In Spanish-speaking cultures, people consider Sundays a day of rest, and many businesses close on this day.
+If you want to say Sunday in Spanish, you would say El Domingo.

 El domingo is also a family day, and most people spend time with their loved ones on Sunday.
 It is traditional for many Mexican families to gather together at home on Sunday evenings for dinner or lunch.
 It is not uncommon to find large groups of extended family members gathered around the table, enjoying each other’s company and celebrating life together.